naasking/Dapper.Compose/README.md

 The only caveat is that you still have to ensure you're using the correct parameter names, but this is no worse than ordinary Dapper.

+This provides a simple framework to incrementally build up your application, where you can easily reuse queries while minimizing database rountrips.

 # Future Work